Welcome to my Concept 2 RowErg review.

 There are many YouTube videos and articles online that can explain this in more detail once you have your Concept2 Rower.

-Like other air rowers, the Concept2 Model D noise level is a bit loud for some users.
+Like the Concept2 Model D rower (and all air rowers), the RowErg noise level is a bit loud for some users.

-You will hear a ‘whooshing’ noise every time you row, which is just the wind created inside the flywheel.
+You will hear a ‘whooshing’ noise every time you row, which is just the wind created inside the flywheel and the accompanying chain noise.
 You can listen to me row on my Concept2 Rower with and without a TV on.

-The resistance on the Concept2 Model D is one of the best on the market.
+The resistance on the Concept2 RowErg is one of the best on the market.
 It provides smooth, strong, variable resistance and has the ability to adjust a damper setting.

 Seeing it is the chosen rowing machine by Olympic athletes, who can say anything bad about it?

-As long as you have the space requirement and can handle the Concept2 noise level, you will love the resistance provided by the Model D Rower.
+As long as you have the space requirement and can handle the Concept2 noise level, you will love the resistance provided by the RowErg rowing machine.

-Here is a great video that shows the Concept2 Model D in action (actually a Model E but they are virtually identical and have the same resistance flywheel):
+Here is a great video that shows the Concept2 RowErg in action (actually a Model E but they are virtually identical and have the same resistance flywheel):

-The Concept2 Model D comes standard with a PM5 (Performance Monitor 5) monitor which is the poster child for rowing machine monitors.
+The Concept2 RowErg comes standard with a PM5 (which stands for “Performance Monitor 5”) monitor which is the poster child for rowing machine monitors.

 It’s really hard to believe that a fitness company made this mini-computer.
 It’s simple to use but is loaded with options.

-Out of all the features on this rower, users rave about this one the most!
+Out of all the features of this rower, users rave about this one the most!

 Fitness Data Tracking

-The Concept2 Model D PM5 monitor is advertised as a ‘training partner’ and they aren’t joking!
+The Concept2 Row Erg PM5 monitor is advertised as a ‘training partner’ and they aren’t joking!

-It tracks distance, 500m split (speed), time, strokes per minute, calories, watts, and so much more.
+It tracks distance, 500m split (speed), time, strokes per minute (stroke rate), calories burned, watts, and so much more.
 It can also calculate the averages of all these metrics.

 You have plenty of options when it comes to your workout preferences: